TaskRatchet/TaskRatchet.com/src/help/works.md

 The preferred way to call not legit on a charge is to reply directly to the email telling you you're getting charged.
 This way the charge is automatically paused until we can respond to you.
-Once we've agreed that your charge should be cancelled, we'll go ahead and cancel the charge, or, if it's already been finalized, we'll issue you a refund.
+Once we've agreed that your charge should be cancelled, we'll go ahead and cancel the charge;
+or, if it's already been finalized, we'll issue you a refund.